-This tool may be useful for community college staff who are responsible for scheduling college courses on a high school campus and for high school district staff who are responsible for verifying minimum instructional minutes for claiming Average Daily Attendance (ADA).
+This tool will be useful for community college staff who are responsible for scheduling college courses on a high school campus and for high school district staff who are responsible for verifying minimum instructional minutes for claiming Average Daily Attendance (ADA).

 How it works

-Part 1.
-High schools can input their bell schedules to total their instructional minutes outside of their dual enrollment class times.
-This will help verify that they are meeting minimum requirements for apportionment purposes.
+This will help verify that high schools are meeting minimum requirements for apportionment purposes.

 Get started